 If you need two coats of paint, let the first one dry before adding your second coat.

-Step 5: Remove the tape slowly.
+Step 7: Remove the painter’s tape slowly

 Remove the tape while your paint is still wet.
 If you did two coats remove the paint right after applying the second coat.